tbm98/flutter_widget_lifecycle/README.md

 # flutter_widget_lifecycle

-A new Flutter package can detect when widget is appear or not.
+A new Flutter package can detect when the widget appears or not.

 ## Getting Started
 ```dart